 Regardless of the state of your health, you need to get yourself vaccinated before flying.
 Some diseases are rare in your home but prevalent in some countries.
 The US Centers for Disease Control and Prevention reported that about 20 million people get measles each year, especially in the Southeast Asian region.
 Common travel vaccines are those against measles, typhoid fever, yellow fever, and malaria.

 Medical expenses can drain you of your resources wherever in the world you may be.
 Generally, foreigners traveling to study abroad are required to purchase a health insurance plan.
 You should ask your school whether you need to buy your own coverage or if they offer a student plan at discounted rates.

-Most universal health care only provides free ambulatory care to non-citizens so it’s important to get your own plan.
+Most universal health care only provides free ambulatory care to non-citizens, so getting your own plan is important.
 Get one that has emergency evacuation and repatriation features.

 Know disease prevention tactics

 Be a smart traveler.
 Don’t ruin your stay abroad with a trip to the hospital.
-Your journey will definitely involve a lot of culinary adventures but be careful of what you eat and drink.
+Your journey will definitely involve many culinary adventures but be careful of what you eat and drink.
 Avoid non-pasteurized dairy products and prefer fully cooked food served hot.